 When the fit is believed to have resulted from thrombosis, the patient's head and shoulders should be somewhat raised, and stimulants, such as alcohol, ammonia, or ether, should be prescribed.
-Bloodletting must not be practised.
-The bowels should be opened by an aperient, but violent purgatives ought to be avoided.
-If the heart's action be feeble or irregular moderate doses of digitalis may be given, and in most cases diuretics, such as the acetate of potassium, may be combined with it (F. 90).
+Blood-letting must not be practised, the bowels should be opened by an aperient, but violent purgatives ought to be avoided.
+If the heart's action be feeble or irregular, moderate doses of digitalis may be given, and in most cases diuretics, such as the acetate of potassium, may be combined with it (F. 90).
 As soon as consciousness has returned, liquid food, in the form of milk or beef tea, should be given frequently, and every effort made to maintain the strength of the patient.
-Since in the majority of cases the plugging of the vessel has arisen from syphilitic disease of its inner coat, iodide of potassium should be administered either by the mouth or in the form of an enema, while mercurial ointment is rubbed into the thighs and armpits.
-When recovery takes place tonics may be administered, such as cinchona (F. 218), acids (F. 215), or quinine.
+Tonics must be administered, such as cinchona (F. 218), acids (F. 215), or quinine, or in case there is a history of syphilis, the iodide of potassium prescribed.

 In cases of apoplexy great care must be taken that the bladder is properly emptied; and if this is found not to be the case, a catheter should be passed regularly.
 All the parts of the body exposed to pressure ought to be examined frequently, and if the skin appears to be inflamed, spirit should be applied two or three times a day, and the patient laid upon a water pillow or on cotton wool, to prevent the formation of bedsores.
 He should be confined strictly to bed for two or three weeks in very slight cases, or for four or six weeks at least in those of a more severe character.

 In the fever that is apt to follow an attack of apoplexy, and which depends on inflammation of the cerebral substance in the vicinity of the injured part, you may apply leeches to the temples and ice or cold water cloths to the head, if the pulse is firm and the skin hot.
 When there is feebleness of the heart's action, dry cupping, or a blister to the neck is more efficacious.
-In either case the bowels must be kept freely open, and the diet should consist of liquid food.
+In either case, the bowels must be kept freely open, and the diet should consist of liquid food.
 It is the custom with some practitioners to prescribe mercury or iodine after an attack of hemiplegia, under the idea that absorption of the clot will be thereby promoted; but no beneficial results seem to follow such treatment.

 In the paralysis following an attack of apoplexy, you may produce good effects by frictions and galvanism, as these measures serve to maintain the nutrition of the muscles.
-Strychnine, given internally, seems to be of little use, but Dr. Hammond has recommended its subcutaneous injection into the muscles.
+Strychnia, given internally, seems to be of little use, but Dr. Hammond has recommended its subcutaneous injection into the muscles.